-Table S4 in the Supplemental Materials presents a matrix of Chi-square tests conducted across all categorical variables based on the complete dataset.
+Supplemental Table S4 presents a matrix of chi-square tests conducted across all categorical variables based on the complete data set.
 This additional analysis served to uncover possible confounds of the categorical moderator variables due to uneven distribution of one variable in the categories of another.
-The Chi-square tests revealed that none of the categorical variables demonstrated an even distribution across the other categorical variables.
+The chisquare tests revealed that none of the categorical variables demonstrated an even distribution across the other categorical variables.
 To rule out or examine any confounding influences on the moderator analyses, we conducted an additional review of the significant categorical moderators while controlling for the other significant categorical moderators.